GUCHU-PUCHU/Facebook-gc-bot/README.md

 ## NOTE
 PLEASE READ THIS.
 THIS IS IMPORTANT.

 You see...
 This `thing` uses an **Unofficial** Facebook API.
-This means you need a Burner Facebook account (an account you can easily throw to the bin) or you'll risk your account getting banned.
+This means you need a Burner Facebook account (an account you can easily throw to the bin.
+Kobe!) or you'll risk your account getting banned.

 JUST DON'T USE YOUR REAL FB ACCOUNT.
 OKAY?.
 GOOD.